+Goal 5B:

-Goal 5B: Provide for sanitary sewer facilities that meet the City's demand in a manner that promotes public health, environmental protection, and operational efficiency.
+Provide for sanitary sewer facilities that meet the City's demand in a manner that promotes public health, environmental protection, and operational efficiency.

+Objective 5B.1: S

-Objective 5B.1:Sanitary Sewer Level of Service (LOS) Standard Continue to work with the Miami-Dade County Water and Sewer Department (WASD) to provide sanitary sewer facilities to meet existing and projected demands based on the adopted level of service standard.
+Sanitary Sewer Level of Service (LOS) Standard

+Continue to work with the Miami-Dade County Water and Sewer Department (WASD) to provide sanitary sewer facilities in a cost effective manner to meet existing and projected demands based on the adopted level of service standard.